xbmc/repo-scripts/script.skinshortcuts/resources/docs/started/Getting Started.md

 ## Notes

+#### Shared menu

+One of the features of Skin Shortcuts is that the users custom menu is shared between all skins that use Skin Shortcuts to manage the whole menu.
+There are some users who prefer not to have this feature, so it is worth being aware that this can be switched off in the skins settings.

+Additionally, sometimes a skin uses Skin Shortcuts in a very unusual way which means that it is preferable for its menu's not to be shared with other skins as they wouldn't display properly.
+In this case, you can add the following to your [overrides.xml](../advanced/overrides.md):-

+`<doNotShareMenu />`

+However, it is expected that this will only be used in rare circumstances, and it is preferable if there are issues with your skin using the shared menu, for you to work with us to improve the script.

 #### script-skinshortcuts-includes.xml

 It's important to note that using Skin Shortcuts means the script will write an extra file to your skins directory.